harsha-simhadri/big-ann-benchmarks/t3/README.md

 * We do not account for the costs associated with system clustering needed to obtain 100,000 qps ( networking equipment, routing traffic, merging results, etc. )
 * We will use $0.10 / kilowatt-hour for the power consumption cost.
 * 5 years is the standard hardware depreciation schedule used for tax purposes with the Internal Revenue Service
-* We’d like to thank David Resin, former director at Google Cloud, now SVP at Pendo.io for his valuable contribution and consultation with respect to the capex and opex formulas.
+* We’d like to thank David Rensin, former senior director at Google Cloud, now SVP at Pendo.io for his valuable contribution and consultation with respect to the capex and opex formulas.

 The final ranking will be based on an aggregation over the individual dataset rankings.
 The aggregation formula is as follows:[TBD]